dairycultist/CityZoomer/README.md

 # CityZoomer

 ### Gameplay
-- Once out of starting area, there's no standing still - you're always moving forward.
-As you pass checkpoints, the speed you move forward increases.
-- Either auto-jump (so the only thing you need to worry about is steering, remember air control), or manual jump (if you don't jump on time, you crash into the ground and lose).
+- \[DONE] Bhopping.
+- Passing a checkpoint moves the checkpoint to its next location.
+- Toggle for autojump.
-- Arrow pointing to next checkpoint.
+- \[DONE] Arrow pointing to next checkpoint.
 - Level generation.
 - Shooting.
 - Enemy turret things that pew pew at you.
+- Jump pads.

 ### Aesthetics
 - Holding a gun.